newwayland/blog/content/post/a-bond-primer-for-non-believers/index.md

 market demands a high yield for longer-term duration, stop supplying that duration.

-It is the logic behind Bessent's current buyback programme, whether he understands that or not.
+It is the logic behind Bessent's attempt at a buyback programme, whether he understands that or not.

 Make it normal practice.